alvarezmauro/animate-functions.less/README.md

     z-index: 2;
 }
 ```
-If you call the functions without any parameter, the default values will be used (1s duration, 0s delay).
+If you call the functions(mixins) without any parameter, the default values will be used (1s duration, 0s delay).

 In case you want to modify the default values you just need to override them by defining the **@animateDefaultDuration** and **@animateDefaultDelay**.